catt2k/python-samll-game/README.md

 # python-samll-game
-a small game made using pygame
+a small game made using pygame\n
-Press z to shoot
+Press z to shoot\n
-Press r to restart
+Press r to restart\n
+Arrow keys to movev